 When looking at apprenticeship starts across the tier 1 subject areas (refer to chart below) we see some differences in trends.

-Recent trends are likely to have be influenced by employer demand for more higher-level courses and greater choice in standards that are being designed with employers.
+Recent trends are likely to have been influenced by employer demand for more higher-level courses and greater choice in standards that are being designed with employers.
+In addition, apprenticeship starts were affected by the impact of the Covid-19 pandemic and the associated restrictions.

-Apprenticeships starts in Retail and Commercial Enterprise fell 35% between 2018/19 and 2019/20, a rate of decline which was higher than that seen in any other subject area.
-Starts then recovered from a low in 2020/21 as covid-19 related restrictions were removed, but at 31,000 in 2022/23 remained below the level seen before the covid-19 pandemic.
+Apprenticeships starts in Retail and Commercial Enterprise fell by 35% between 2018/19 and 2019/20, a rate of decline which was higher than that seen in any other subject area.
+Starts then recovered to 35,900 in 2021/22 as Covid-19 related restrictions were removed, but at 30,700 in 2023/24 they are relatively unchanged from 2020/21 and remain below the level seen before the pandemic.

 A similar pattern can be seen for apprenticeship starts in Engineering and Manufacturing Technologies, although at 13% the rate of the fall in starts between 2018/19 and 2019/20 was considerably lower than that for Retail and Commercial Enterprise.
-Starts also recovered from a low in 2020/21, reaching 46,000 in 2022/23, but again this was below the level seen before the covid-19 pandemic.
+Starts have recovered from a low in 2020/21, but at 45,800 in 2023/24 they are also below the level seen before the Covid-19 pandemic.

 Apprenticeship starts by level, sector subject area and standards